emson/elf0/README.md

 ### Step 2: Install uv Package Manager

-ELF uses `uv` by Astral for fast Python package management. `uv` is a modern, blazingly fast Python package installer and resolver that's 10-100x faster than pip.
+Elf0 uses `uv` by Astral for fast Python package management. `uv` is a modern, blazingly fast Python package installer and resolver that's 10-100x faster than pip.
 It's written in Rust and provides excellent dependency resolution.

 **Why we use uv:**
 - ⚡ **10-100x faster** than pip for installing packages